Dementia Care - Southend

 Southend On Sea

-The Silver Birch Centre is a specialist dementia day care centre for over 65's located in Thundersley, Benfleet and Vange, Basildon.
+The Silver Birch Centre is a specialist dementia day care centre for over 65's located in Thundersley, Benfleet, Southend-on-Sea and Vange, Basildon.

 The Glen Grove Centre is our young onset dementia club for the under 65's located in Thundersley, Benfleet.